weavedb/weavedb/docs/docs/quick-start.md

 const identity = {
-  privateKey, // the disposal account privKey publicKey, // the disposal account pubKey address, // the disposale account address linkedAccount, // the original account address, `lens:123` for lens signer, // the generator of the identity, same as linkedAddress except for lens type, // evm | ar | ii | intmax | lens
+  privateKey, // the disposal account privKey publicKey, // the disposal account pubKey address, // the disposal account address linkedAccount, // the original account address, `lens:123` for lens signer, // the generator of the identity, same as linkedAddress except for lens type, // evm | ar | ii | intmax | lens